 Applicants requesting an award of 4% LIHTC must commit to a minimum affordability period of 45 years.

-Acquisition/Rehabilitation applicants: affordability period must also exceed any pre-existing affordability period by no less than 30 years.
+Acquisition/Rehabilitation of an Existing Building used for housing applicants: affordability period must also exceed any pre-existing affordability period by no less than 30 years.

 4% LIHTC Developer Experience: